-The reds were firm and very young with all of them from the 2013 vintage.
-Each showing a tightly knit personality that is fresh, dense and long, all with great potential for aging.
+The reds were firm and very young, showing a tight nit personality that is fresh, dense and long.
 These were gorgeous wines that given the vintage had a little extra lift in the aromatics and the palate.
 Classic Syrah (some with a classic Cote-Rotie dollop of Condrieu Viognier) notes of red fruits like raspberry and currants, smoked meats, spices like peppercorn and cedar rose from the glass with agitation from swirling.
 Florals from the Viognier of white flowers and honeysuckle, while in others lavender or violets with the influence from the Syrah were perceptible.
-Juicy and sappy fruits got more dense and powerful up the “La La” ladder, along with the structure.
+Juicy and sappy fruits got more dense and powerful up the La La ladder, along with the structure.

 Chateau d’Ampuis is exactly that, a few selections of Cote Brune and Cote Blonde from the village of Ampuis which is the main village of Cote-Rotie.
 In fact, the property Chateau d’Ampuis was originally the site of a famous wine from centuries ago.
 The Guigal family spent 15 years restoring it to bring it back to life at the foot of the Cote-Rotie slopes of Ampuis.
 The La La’s as they are affectionately known, are the three single vineyard wines La Mouline, La Turque and La Landonne.
 For those of you that don’t know Cote-Rotie is split into two sections, the Cote Blonde and the Cote Brune.
-La Mouline is in the Blonde, La Landonne is on the Brune, while La Turque straddles both.
+La Mouline is in the Blonde, Landonne is on the Brune, while La Turque straddles both.
 Full tasting notes on these and the other wines are below after the article.

-In Hermitage, the Guigal family have prominent holdings across various parts of this great hill that derives its name from an old legend of a former soldier returning from the Crusades and became a lonely “hermit” that built a Chapel on the summit.
-Today it was the 2014 white and the 2013 Ex Voto white that we were tasting.
-The whites here lean heavily on Marsanne with Roussanne, if used at all, being a smaller portion of the blend.
+In Hermitage, the Guigal family have prominent holdings across various parts of this great hill that gets its name from an old legend of a former soldier returning from the Crusades and became a lonely “hermit” that built a Chapel at the summit.
+Today it was the 2014 white, the 2014 ExVoto white and 2013 ExVoto red to examine.
+The whites here lean heavily on Marsanne with Roussanne, if used at all, a smaller portion of the blend.
 The Hermitage sites came later in the life of the Guigal enterprise, having started in Cote-Rotie, Philippe said it was always a special goal to attain some great vineyard property in Hermitage.
-While certainly a different take than more traditional Hermitage producers, regular Hermitage white and red I tend to find priced very well and offer a more traditional take on Hermitage than the Ex Voto.
-The Ex Voto are more specific in their expression, more site driven with good amounts of oak in their youth, these take an enormous amount of time in bottle to age into their mature best.
+While certainly a different take then more traditional Hermitage producers, regular Hermitage white and red I tend to find priced very well and offer a more traditional take on Hermitage than the ExVoto.
+The ExVoto are more specific in their expression, more site-driven, that also take more time in bottle to age into their mature best.

-In Condrieu, the eternal home of Viognier, we have the Condrieu and Condrieu La Doriane.
+In Condrieu, the eternal home of Viognier, we have the Condrieu and Condrieu La Dorian.
 I have a special place in my heart for this grape, being the first one that captured the excitement of two young wine drinkers, Lisa and I, 10+ years ago trying as many kinds of Viognier we could after being smitten by our first taste of this magnificent grape.
-Etienne Guigal is credited with helping to resuscitate Viognier as it was on the verge of extinction and to this day in the Rhone there is no other producer that has more holdings or access to Viognier holdings across the Rhone.
+Ettienne Guigal is credited with helping to resuscitate Viognier as it was on the verge of extinction and to this day in the Rhone, there is no other producer that has more holdings or access to Viognier holdings across the Rhone.
 In fact, a hot tip is their Cotes du Rhone balance which can have in excess of 50%, typically in the 60-65% range.
 This gives the wine a “baby Condrieu” kind of feel and is very rare to see this much Viognier in a Cotes du Rhone.
 It is also a screaming value at about $15 (usually less) retail.
-Both Condrieu 2014s showed very well, showing the classic notes you expect with a spine of tension and minerality sometimes lost in this grape but comes through very well here in 2014, as it should, based on the vintage and careful growing.
+Both Condrieu 2014s showed very well, showing the classic notes you expect with a spine of tension and minerality sometimes lost in this grape but comes through very well here in 2014, as it should based on the vintage and careful growing.
 Even the oak comes across less intensely sweet, more aromatic, especially at 100% for the Doriane.

-Should you find yourself in the Rhone, or looking to experiment with different appellations, you can do so here with most of the Guigal wines as they are reasonable at the top end for the appellation wines and a bargain for the more affordable lesser known appellation wines or the regional wines.
-People knock them for using a lot of oak and their production size, but I find that unreasonable as the quality is always high and from what I tasted the oak is an accouterment, enhancing the wine and helping the best wines to evolve over a long arching life to maturity.
+Should you find yourself in the Rhone, or looking to experiment with different appellations, you can do so here with most of the Guigal wines as they are reasonable at the top end for the appellation wines, and a bargain for the more affordable lesser known appellation wines or the regional wines.
+People knock them for using a lot of oak and their production size, but you I find that unreasonable as the quality is always high and from what I tasted the oak is an accoutrement, enhancing the wine and helping the best wines to evolve over a long arching life to maturity.

 Hillsides for more elevation = freshness

 Apple, pear and almond, Meyer lemon rind (florals/herbs), some stone minerality, dry and fresh, with medium+ weight, medium persistence